I know how journaling helps my mind. I know that reading scripture, meditating, and praying keep my soul anchored.

 In Psalm 90:14, Moses says, “Satisfy us in the morning with Your unfailing love, that we may sing for joy and be glad all our days.”
 The word “satisfy” implies that there was first a hunger, an emptiness.
 And notice — God doesn’t say, “Don’t be hungry;” He says, “Be satisfied; be filled.”

 So the challenge for me — and probably you — is to recognize our hunger, our emptiness, or our sense of failure for what it is: something that points us to our legitimate need to be filled.
 (Did you know you have four different kinds of hunger?
-I’ve written about that here: Your four hungers.
-And why you should stop feeling guilty for every craving.)
+I’ve written about that here: What if I told you that hunger was good?)

 So in the morning, and late at night, I’ll [try to] respond to my struggles and hungers and “failures” not with beating myself up or doubling my effort or giving in to the easy way, but with remembering to say, “Yes, Lord: this is who I am without you.
 I need You.
 Fill me, strengthen me, satisfy me with You.”